thomashmartin/Lab/docs/Projects/clove-oil-extraction.md

 The Belousov–Zhabotinsky reaction is a common example of a nonlinear oscillating reaction.
 In this experiment, a 25 mM 1,10-phenanthroline iron(II) sulfate complex is used as a catalyst and as a redox indicator to illustrate the periodic color change from reddish orange to blue throughout the complex reactions taking place in the mixture.

+1. Create a quality control sample from a separate stock solution.
+Make it a concentration that falls near the middle of your standard concentrations.
+Use a 25-mL volumetric flask.

+    <div class = "tip">When creating your QC, make sure you use stock solution from a different lot and preferably a different manufacturer.
+This helps check for contamination in the chemicals received from the supplier.
+You should also do your QC calculations entirely from scratch so that you check your math with the QC.</div>

 ## Experimental